Effective Date: 1996-01-01

 Applicable to anyone who wishes to use the university's mark(s).

 - Commercial - In the case of commercial applications for the licensed use of the university's name and/or mark(s), the Manager of the university Bookstore is responsible for administering the relevant procedures, in consultation with the university Licensing Committee.
-The university Licensing Committee is comprised of: Executive Director, Division of Marketing and Communications, and chair of the committee; Manager of the university Bookstore; General Manager of the Memorial university of Newfoundland Students' Union; Dean, Office of Student Affairs and Services; Director, Office of Alumni Affairs and Development; and Vice-President (Administration and Finance); or their delegates.
+The university Licensing Committee is comprised of: Executive Director, Division of Marketing and Communications, and chair of the committee; Manager of the university Bookstore; General Manager of the Memorial university of Newfoundland Students' Union; Dean, Office of Student Affairs and Services; Executive Director, Office of Development; and Vice-President (Administration and Finance); or their delegates.

 - Students - In the case of students' use of the university's name and/or mark(s) (commercial or non-commercial), the Dean of the Office of Student Affairs and Services is responsible for ensuring that procedures are followed.